Clicking Points to Capture Coordinates

 On the previous pages, you drew a shape based on a list of points you were given.
 On this page, you will automate the process of getting coordinates by clicking on the desired points on the screen.

-Betsy and Alphie start the same conversation as in the main lab, but it goes in a slightly different direction:
+Jasmine and Morgan start the same conversation as in the main lab, but it goes in a slightly different direction:

 Take turns speaking